Sotho people: 20th century

 Britain's protection ensured that repeated attempts by the Orange Free State, and later the Republic of South Africa, to absorb part or all of Basutoland were unsuccessful.
 In 1966, Basutoland gained its independence from Britain, becoming the Kingdom of Lesotho.

-Sesotho is widely spoken throughout the sub-continent due to internal migration.
-To enter the cash economy, Basotho men often migrated to large cities in South Africa to find employment in the mining industry.
-Migrant workers from the Free State and Lesotho thus helped to spread Sesotho to the urban areas of South Africa.
+Sesotho is widely spoken throughout the subcontinent due to internal migration.
+To enter the cash economy, Lesotho men often migrated to large cities in South Africa to find employment in the mining industry.
+Migrant workers from the Free State and Lesotho thus helped spread Sesotho to the urban areas of South Africa.
 It is generally agreed that migrant work harmed the family life of most Sesotho speakers because adults (primarily men) were required to leave their families behind in impoverished communities while they were employed in distant cities.

 Attempts by the apartheid government to force Sesotho speakers to relocate to designated homelands had little effect on their settlement patterns.
 Large numbers of workers continued to leave the traditional areas of Black settlement.
 Women gravitated towards employment as agricultural or domestic workers while men typically found employment in the mining sector.

 In terms of religion, the central role that Christian missionaries played in helping Moshoeshoe I secure his kingdom helped to ensure widespread Basotho conversion to Christianity.
 Today, the bulk of Sesotho speakers practice a form of Christianity that blends elements of traditional Christian dogma with local, pre-Western beliefs.
 Modimo ("God") is viewed as a supreme being who cannot be approached by mortals.
 Ancestors are seen as intercessors between Modimo and the living, and their favor must be cultivated through worship and reverence.
 Officially, the majority of Lesotho's population is Catholic.

-The Basotho's heartland is the Free State province in South Africa and neighboring Lesotho.
+The Southern Basotho's heartland is the Free State province in South Africa and neighboring Lesotho.
 Both of these largely rural areas have widespread poverty and underdevelopment.
 Many Sesotho speakers live in conditions of economic hardship, but people with access to land and steady employment may enjoy a higher standard of living.
 Landowners often participate in subsistence or small-scale commercial farming ventures.
 However, overgrazing and land mismanagement are growing problems.